-The Tulsa law firm of Fry & Elder is well versed in all immigration law practices, including asylum in Oklahoma, and our accomplished and experienced trial lawyers will meticulously analyze your case and develop unique solutions tailored to fit your individual needs.
+The Tulsa law firm of Fry & Elder is well versed in all immigration law practices, including Oklahoma asylum law.

 Experience the Fry & Elder Difference

 While Fry & Elder is most known for its prowess in high conflict and high resolution Tulsa divorce and child custody issues, our firm is decorated in a number of facets and practice areas, including asylum in Oklahoma.
 In fact, the U.S. News & World Report’s exclusive list of Best Law Firms from 2014-2018.

 Lorena Rivas is our lead counsel in Oklahoma immigration law, and is an accomplished and experienced trial lawyer.
 She is a member of the American Immigration Lawyers Association (AILA) and Hispanic National Bar Association (HNBA) and was the 2018 recipient of the Fern Holland Award.